 - In 2018, a bill was introduced to Congress that would amend the Communications Act of 1934 to “provide enhanced penalties” for SWATTING, and demand the SWATTER reimburse expenses incurred.

-Swatting has been going on for decades and yes, swatting does still happen in 2023.
+Swatting has been going on for decades and yes, swatting does still happen.
 We’re only in January 2023 at the time of writing so the year is yet young but there have already been some reports of swatting.

 Twitch streamer Supcaitlin posted on Twitter on January 18 2023 that her grandparent’s house had been swatted.
 This was due to the fact that the perpetrator thought that she lived there.
 And although in 2022, there was a particularly high-profile swatting of Marjorie Taylor Greene.
 In fact, the US politician posted on Twitter that the October 2022 swatting was “the sixth time” she’d been swatted.